-- costs for amending a trust deed are deductible if the amendments are needed due to changes in Government regulations, and are made to ensure that the fund’s day to day operations continue to satisfy its compliance obligations.
+- costs for amending a trust deed are deductible if the amendments are needed due to changes in Government regulations, and are made to ensure that the Fund’s day to day operations continue to satisfy its compliance obligations.

 - costs attributable to the earnings of assets backing tax exempt income streams (see below for the note on apportionment).

-Expenses incurred in gaining or producing exempt income only (pension income) is not deductible.
+Expenses incurred in gaining or producing exempt income only (pension income) are not deductible.
 If the SMSF has accumulation and a pension account within the SMSF, expenses incurred partly in producing assessable income and partly in gaining exempt income must be apportioned.

 If payments of an SMSF are paid by a Trustee, the SMSF has to reimburse these immediately.
 The Tax Office is specific in that an SMSF cannot incur loans.
 Therefore, reimbursements has to be done immediately.
 For further guidance on the ruling 2009/2, please click here.